sgoede/streamlit-california-app/README.md

-This repo contains the source of this:[Streamlit App ](https://sgoede-streamlit-california-app-cali-xit4sv.streamlit.app/)<br>
+This repo contains the source of this:[Streamlit App ](https://app-california-app.streamlit.app/)<br>
+Kindly hosted by Streamlit Share.
 It supersede the streamlit-boston-app repo, which is now deprecated.